olli-suoniemi/grade-python/README.md

 There is also few additional versions of the image:

- * `math-*` includes python packages matplotlib, scipy and numpy on top of base
+ * `math-*` includes python packages matplotlib, scipy and numpy on top of the base
- * `bokeh-*` includes python package bokeh on top of base
+ * `bokeh-*` includes python package bokeh on top of the base
+ * `rdf-*` includes python package rdflib on top of the base

 Utility commands